-The Department of Neurosciences offers an interdisciplinary neuroscience training program.
+The Department of Neurosciences offers an interdisciplinary neuroscience training program (INTP).
 Our program emphasizes cellular, molecular, and systems neuroscience to discover mechanisms that mediate the function and development of the nervous system.
 Training in neurobiology is provided through a combination of research, coursework, and seminars.

 Thesis research opportunities are available with more than 20 faculty members working in areas such as sensory and motor systems, neuronal regeneration, sensory and cognitive neuroscience, synaptic function and plasticity, neurodegeneration, neuron-glial interactions, simple neural circuits and neural modeling, and neurogenetics.

 The Department of Neurosciences is currently undergoing a period of expansion and is actively recruiting new primary faculty.
 One feature of the department that makes it a particularly attractive training environment is the highly interactive atmosphere, characterized by extensive collaboration among laboratories and with other departments in the university.